-Naropa alumni were asked to share their Naropa Love Stories—expressing their love for Naropa and/or how they found love in the Naropa community.
+Naropa alumni were asked to share their Naropa Love Stories—expressing their

 Love is a loaded word for me.
 At 62 years old I’ve let go of most of the opinions and definitions I have about it.
 I’m not really sure big cake of love exists.
 I do know that warmth and mutual respect and support in a relationship is very comforting and attractive and it makes me want to come back for more.